itstheguy4873/Astra-Test/README.md

 Astra is available for Windows only.

-**The only official download for Astra is this repository.**
-**Any other website claiming to distribute Astra can potentially be distributing malware.**
+**The only official download for Astra is the** [official repository.](https://github.com/itstheguy4873/Astra/issues) **Any other website claiming to distribute Astra can potentially be distributing malware.**

-# Install
+# Building

-You can get Astra from [releases](https://github.com/itstheguy4873/Astra/releases).
+You can build Astra with [PyInstaller.](https://pyinstaller.org/en/stable/)/ I haven't tested cx-freeze, and do not plan to.

-If your antivirus software flags Astra as malicious, you can safely disregard this warning.
-Astra is completely safe, and you can even check its source.
+If your antivirus software flags Astra as malicious, you should act with caution as any features here are not guaranteed to work as intended.

-If you encounter any problems, feel free to open an [issue](https://github.com/itstheguy4873/Astra/issues).

 # Features